Meet Director's Guide

 You can find a complete meet director's guide

-for local meets on the USOF Web pages, or look directly on
+for local meets on the USOF Web pages (look here ).
+The

-description of what needs to be done to run a local orienteering meet is
+description below of what needs to be done to run a local orienteering meet is

-much more abbreviated and tailored to a very small club like WPOC.
+much more abbreviated and tailored to a small club like WPOC.

 Months before the event